MorrisMA/M65C02A/README.md

         MVB sm,dm           ; Block Move, MSB of parameter byte is 0 MVS sm,dm           ; Single Move, MSB of parameter byte is 1

 The accumulator is used as the count register.
-The NZC flags in P are set by this instruction so that the MVS mode can be used with a conditional branch to test if the transfer is complete or not.
+The ZC flags in P are set by this instruction so that the MVS mode can be used with a conditional branch to test if the transfer is complete or not.